-Another big year for 3D printing using fused deposition modeling was 2005, the year the RepRap movement started.
-The RepRap movement is based on the open source community and involves 3D printing parts to your own 3D printer.
-Once you have 3D printed your own 3D printer, you are morally obliged to print the pieces to another 3 for other people as per the RepRap code.
+Another big year for 3D printing using fused deposition modeling was 2005, the year RepRap 3D printers started to take off.
+The RepRap movement is based on the open source community and involves 3D printing the parts of your own 3D printer, and assembling them yourself.
+Once you have 3D printed your own 3D printer, you are morally obliged to print the pieces to another three printers for other people as per the RepRap code.

 Setting up an FDM 3D printer

 To print anything on your FDM 3D printer, you’ll first need a 3D file.
 Usually an .STL file — the 3D printer model — you can either download these from sites such as Thingiverse or Shapeways, or design them on a 3D software program such as SolidWorks or SelfCAD.

 Once you have your .STL file, you need to use a 3D slicer tool such as Cura to slice the file into layers.
 These are the individual layers the 3D printer will print, one at a time, until the three-dimensional model is finished.
 Once sliced, you just need to choose your printing parameters, and press print!